 Please refer to our article entitled The Inequity in Canada’s Bankruptcy Exemptions, where we cite the inconsistent application of bankruptcy exemptions from province to province and the low exemptions for a home as compared with the US home exemptions.

-Why Does Canada Need Bankruptcy Laws?
-A Social Safety Net for Individuals:
+Canadian Bankruptcy Laws – A Social Safety Net for Individuals:

 Domestic consumption is necessary for a strong economy in Canada, so credit being more freely available, is actually a strong factor in the strong Canadian economy.